srycyk/mine/README.md

 You can specify the number of requests you want a proxy to be used for.
-Once this limit's exceeded, the current proxy address is discarded, and a new one is fetched from another proxy provider.
+Once this limit's exceeded, the current proxy address is discarded, and a new one is fetched from the next available proxy provider.

 > Proxy servers trick the host into thinking
 > that your requests come from elsewhere.

-If a failure occurs, it will recover from an exception, and re-attempt the request, but not indefinitely.
+If a failure occurs, it will recover from an exception, and re-attempt the request, but this won't go on indefinitely.

-But the likelihood is that if it fails once, it'll do the same again.
+The likelihood is that if it fails once, it'll do the same again.
 So if the fetching of a particular page is not necessary, the framework can be configured to remove the offending URL from the working list and carry on with the rest.

 You can specify the number of times that failures must occur before it will grind to a complete halt.
-There are several parameters that let you fine-tune this behaviour.
+There are several parameters that let you specify this sort of behaviour.

 > Be aware that page scraping is a game of *cat and mouse*.
 > Most sites with useful data are able to detect suspicious activity,